themeum/kirki/readme.txt

 == Changelog ==

+== 0.7.1 - 2014-03-15, dev time 2 hours ==
+* Removed: Remove the `kirki_get_option` function that was introduced in 0.7 as it's not working properly yet.
+* Fix: Undefined index notice when a default value for the control was not defined
+* Tweak: `logo_image` now injects an `img` element instead of a `div` with custom background
+* New: Added `description` argument in the kirki configuration (replaces the theme description)

 == 0.7 - 2014-03-14, dev time: 10 hours ==
 * Fix: Array to string conversion that happened conditionally when used with googlefonts. (props @groucho75)
 * Fix: Background opacity affects background-position of bg image